PrimaMateria/blog/primamateria-blog/content/notes/2023-03-solar-workspaces/index.md

 I always tried to utilize maximum space for the program in use.
 Just recently after I started to use GlazeWM in work I tried gaps.
 And I must admit even I don't exactly know how, but it works.
-Maxed-up windows carry with them some kind of tension, gaps on the other hand glow with an illusion of levitation.
+Maxed-up windows carry with them some kind of tension, gaps on the other hand make it look like the windows levitate, evoking a feeling of airy freedom.

 I am returning to image wallpapers, but with prudence.
 Each workspace will show the celestial object that it is named after.
 The Sun and planets cover 9